 3. Inspect Your Irrigation System

-During the cold winter months, freezing temperatures can cause broken lines or leaks in your pipes, so inspect your sprinkler system for winter damage before the grass starts growing.
+During the cold winter months — yes, it does get cold in Dallas — freezing temperatures can cause broken lines or leaks in your pipes, so inspect your sprinkler system for winter damage before the grass starts growing.

 Spring cleaning isn’t just for inside your house; it’s good for the outdoors, too.
-To start the spring season off on the right foot, clear your yard of debris, including:
+To start the spring lawn care season off right, clear your yard of debris, including:

 - Branches